ISHUKR41/library-weave-studio-15843-61848-36393-39379/replit.md

 ## Current State
 ✅ **Website is running and ready to use**
 - Development server: http://localhost:5000
-- All features implemented and tested
+- All pages loading without errors
-- Fully connected to Supabase (database, storage, auth)
+- Graceful handling of missing Supabase configuration

 ## Architecture
 - **Frontend**: React 18 + TypeScript + Vite